p-vale/books-list/README.md

 # books-list
-Table of book titles and info from user input.
+Responsive table of book titles with sticky header and data from user input.
-Js input validation.